-July 6, 1935 - Lhamo Dhondrub, the future Dalai Lama, is born to a farming family in Taktser, Amdo Province, Tibet.
+July 6, 1935 - Lhamo Dhondup, the future Dalai Lama, is born to a farming family in Taktser, Amdo Province, Tibet.

-1938 - Lhamo Dhondrub is removed from his family and taken to the Kumbum monastery after a delegation of monks looking for the new Dalai Lama finds him.
+1938 - Dhondup is removed from his family and taken to the Kumbum monastery after a delegation of monks looking for the new Dalai Lama finds him.